 Additionally, the Hotspot doesn’t work for some, which is probably related to the mobile data issues mentioned above.
 In both cases, we can suggest resetting your network settings and temporarily disabling Bluetooth.
 If that doesn’t help, consider resetting your device to factory settings.

 4. No in-call sound

-Sound issues on the Moto G series are not as common but, apparently, some users have had a hard time while conversing on the phone.
+Sound issues on the Moto G series are not as common but some users have had a hard time while conversing on the phone.
 Some reported stutters while others can’t hear the other side at all while being heard without problems.

 To some extent, this can be related to network coverage issues but chances are that there’s a hardware issue or a conflict between Bluetooth and cellular antenna.

 Try rebooting your device and, if that fails, reset the APN settings.
-If the issue persists, we suggest taking your device to the retailer or carrier support and asking for the replacement.
+If the issue persists, we suggest taking your device to the retailer or carrier support and asking for a replacement.

 5. Camera issues on the Moto G Power